 The 10 Point Community Mediation Model

 Mediation helps people reach agreements, rebuild relationships, and find permanent solutions to their disputes.
 Mediation is a process that lets people speak for themselves and make their own decisions.
-Community mediation provides a non-profit framework for assuring access to mediation services at the community level with control and responsibility for dispute resolution maintained in the community.
+Community mediation provides a non-profit framework for insuring access to mediation services at the community level with control and responsibility for dispute resolution maintained in the community.
 Community mediation strives to:

 Train community members who reflect the community’s diversity with regard to age, race, gender, ethnicity, income and education to serve as volunteer mediators

 Provide mediation services at no cost or on a sliding scale

 Schedule mediations at a time and place convenient to the participants

 Encourage early use of mediation to prevent violence or to reduce the need for court intervention, as well as provide mediation at any stage in a dispute